Stacy Donn Cristo

-Stacy Donn Cristo is a holistic psychotherapist in Providence, RI who specializes in working with students, young adults in their 20s, artists, and adults navigating midlife changes.
+Stacy Donn Cristo is a holistic psychotherapist in Providence, RI who specializes in working with students, young adults, adults navigating early to midlife transitions and inquiries, artists, entrepreneurs and highly sensitive people (HSP).

-Clients often come to Stacy’s office for support with anxiety, depression, trauma, life transitions, exploring questions of identity, and challenges related to family of origin and current roadblocks.
-Stacy encourages clients to bring the body into therapy by incorporating grounding exercises, gentle yoga, reconnecting with the breath and other various somatic interventions.
+Clients often come to Stacy’s office for support with anxiety, depression, trauma, life transitions, exploring questions of identity and purpose, and challenges related to family of origin, cultural limitations and possible roadblocks.
+Stacy encourages clients to bring the body into therapy by incorporating grounding exercises, gentle yoga, reconnecting with the breath, building somatic awareness and the incredibly transformative approach and model of Internal Family Systems (IFS).

-Stacy enjoys working with college students who are struggling to balance academic expectations with developing healthy self-care routines and finding their authentic voice.
-As an artist, she also has deep expertise in working with creative professionals, as well as adults in midlife facing questions about what comes next in relationships, careers, and identity.
+Stacy enjoys working with college students who are struggling to balance academic expectations with developing healthy self-care routines, finding their authentic voice and confidence with identity.
+As an artist, she also has deep expertise in working with creative professionals, as well as adults in early to midlife facing questions about what comes next in relationships, careers, purpose and identity and parenting.

-Stacy’s goal is to provide a relaxed, comfortable space where clients can connect with their authentic selves and true nature.
+Stacy’s goal is to provide a relaxed, comfortable space where clients can connect with their authentic Self and true nature and experience deep healing.
 She is passionate about helping clients heal painful past events and move forward to build meaningful relationships with themselves, their bodies, and their loved ones.
+When we heal the parts of us still carrying burdens, limiting beliefs, and trauma energies from the past we naturally step in to who we are meant to be and the natural design of our Self.

 Holistic counseling - Healing through mind, body, and spirit